-In this article we are going to see about how to generate random number using set of predefined PHP functions.
-There are two prime function to deal with random number generation.
+In this article, we are going to see how to generate a random number using a set of predefined PHP functions.
+There are two prime functions to deal with random number generation.
 These are,

-Importantly, the number to be send as a seed should be changed randomly.
-If we pass same seed every time, then same random number will be created for all attempts.
+Importantly, the number to be sent as seed should be changed randomly.
+If we pass the same seed every time, then the same random number will be created for all attempts.

 After PHP version 4, seeding is optional.
-Without seeding, PHP rand() and mt_rand() will automatically get such random integer for creating random numbers.
+Without a seeding, PHP rand() and mt_rand() will automatically get such a random integer for creating random numbers.

-The following PHP code will print random numbers to the browser based on the functions used.
-First two lines are used for seeding process.
+The following PHP code will print random numbers to the browser-based on the functions used.
+The first two lines are used for the seeding process.
 Random numbers will also be generated, without these two lines.
-The time() function is used to create unique number for seeding at the time of execution.
+The time() function is used to create a unique number for seeding at the time of execution.

 <?php srand(time()); mt_srand(time()); echo rand() . "<br>"; echo mt_rand() . "<br>"; echo rand(20, 1000) . "<br>"; echo mt_rand(1, 10) . "<br>"; ?>